Dougley/MegaBot/.github/CONTRIBUTING.md

 Please follow these rules when making contributions to this repository.

 # Preface
-This project is not affiliated with Discord, therefor any contributions are made with the understanding that it is freely given without any promise whatsoever of reward from the company.
+This project is not affiliated with Discord; therefore, any contributions are made with the understanding that it is freely given without any promise whatsoever of reward from the company.

 # Unwanted contributions

 1. Changes to ESLint configuration without justifiable reason
-2. New commands that are confusing to use for end users, exceptions can be made for mod-only commands on a case by case basis
+2. New commands that are confusing to use for end users; exceptions can be made for mod-only commands on a case by case basis
 3. Breaking changes to already existing commands, unless strictly necessary
 4. Unnecessarily large restructurings of code
-5. Additions of extra emoji's as reactions without justifiable reason
+5. Additions of extra emojis as reactions without justifiable reason
 6. Retooling of rewards for the EXP system

 # Code rules